edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

     []

 Our request yielded an empty list because the database doesn't have any object at this point.
 Let's create the ``POST /users`` endpoint to start saving users in the database.
 The POST endpoint can be built similarly:

 .. code-block:: python

     # fastapi-crud/app/users.py
     ...
     @router.post("/users", status_code=HTTPStatus.CREATED)
     async def post_user(user: RequestData) -> ResponseData:
         try:
             (created_user,) = await client.query(
+                """SELECT (
-                """SELECT (INSERT User {name:=<str>$name}) {name, created_at};""",
+                    INSERT User {name:=<str>$name})
+                    {name, created_at};
+                """,
                 name=user.name,
             )
         except edgedb.errors.ConstraintViolationError:
             raise HTTPException(
                 status_code=HTTPStatus.BAD_REQUEST,
+                detail={
-                detail={"error": f"Username '{user.name}' already exists,"},
+                "error": f"Username '{user.name}' already exists,"
+                },
             )
         response = ResponseData(name=created_user.name, created_at=created_user.created_at)
         return response

 In the above snippet, we ingest data with the shape dictated by the ``RequestData`` model and return a payload with the shape defined in the ``ResponseData`` model.
 The ``try...except`` block gracefully handles the situation where the API consumer might try to create multiple users with the same name.
 A successful request will yield the status code HTTP 201 (created).
 To test it out, make a request as follows:

 .. code-block:: bash

     httpx -m POST http://localhost:5000/users --json '{"name" : "Jonathan Harker"}'

 The output should look similar to this:

 ::

     HTTP/1.1 201 Created
     ...
     {